 Then add the vegetable broth and bring it to a boil.

-Note: We don't recommend using low sodium broth or mushroom-based vegetable broths in this soup.
+I don't recommend using low-sodium broth or mushroom-based vegetable broth in this soup.

 At this point, you can strain through a mesh sieve.
 This will make the soup thinner.
 I always do this, but it isn't required.
 Alternatively, you strain through a regular colander just to be sure there are no large chunks or seeds.